argonautproject/data-query/pages/_includes/argo-condition-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Condition profile:
+The following are example usage scenarios for the Argonaut Condition profile:

 -   Query for a Patient’s problems
 -   Query for all patients who have had a specific condition,problem or